Application of quantum Darwinism to a structured environment: Dynamical Model

-Hence, the original environment is equally represented in terms of a new structured one with a bipartite inner structure, comprised of a set of uncoupled pseudomodes $P=\otimes^{\#E}_{k=1}P_k$ and Markovian reservoirs $R$.
-The qubit interacts directly with the pseudomodes, which each in turn leak into $R$ at a rate $\Gamma$ (see Fig. \ref{Fig1}).

-As Eqs. (\ref{eq:qubit}) and (\ref{eq:pseudomode}) are linear, exact solutions to the coefficients may be found directly through numerical inversion of the equations.
-However, we consider the continuum limit of pseudomodes, and, more generally, of the sub-environments by taking $\# E\rightarrow\infty$.
+Hence, the original environment is equally represented in terms of a new structured one with a bipartite inner structure, composed of a set of uncoupled pseudomodes $P=\otimes^{\#E}_{k=1}P_k$ and Markovian reservoirs $R$.
+The qubit interacts directly with the pseudomodes, which each in turn leak into $R$ at a rate $\Gamma$ (see Fig. \ref{Fig1}). \\ As Eqs. (\ref{eq:qubit}) and (\ref{eq:pseudomode}) are linear, exact solutions to the coefficients may be found directly through numerical inversion of the equations.
+However, we consider the continuum limit of pseudomodes, and, more generally, of the subenvironments by taking $\# E\rightarrow\infty$.
 This allows analytical solutions to be obtained provided a suitable distribution for the weights $w_k=w(\xi_k)$ is assumed in the conversion $\sum_{k}\rightarrow\int d\xi_k\rho_k$ (see appendix \ref{appenA}).
-A key result is that by choosing a single Lorentzian distribution of width $\Gamma_W$, Eq. (\ref{eq:SF}) can be written as
+A key result is that by choosing a single Lorentzian distribution of width $\Gamma_W$ Eq. (\ref{eq:SF}) can be written as

-The parameter $\Gamma_+=\Gamma+\Gamma_W$ is the resulting increased width compared to the single pseudomode case (where Eq. (\ref{eq:SF}) is single Lorentzian of width $\Gamma$), while $\Delta$ is the detuning from the qubit frequency.
+The parameter $\Gamma_+=\Gamma+\Gamma_W$ is the resulting increased width compared to the single pseudomode case [where Eq. (\ref{eq:SF}) is a single Lorentzian of width $\Gamma$], while $\Delta$ is the detuning from the qubit frequency.